+“Set-off” means any set-off, offset, combination of accounts, retention or withholding; right of set-off, offset, combination of accounts, retention or withholding; or similar right or requirement to which the payer of an amount is entitled or subject (whether arising under this Agreement, another contract, applicable law, equity or otherwise) that is exercised by, or imposed on, such payer.

-“Settlement Amount” means, with respect to a Transaction and the Non-Defaulting Party, the Losses or Gains, and Costs, expressed in U.S. Dollars, which such party incurs as a result of the liquidation of a Terminated Transaction pursuant to Section 5.2.
+“Settlement Amount” means, with respect to a Transaction and the Non-Defaulting Party, the Losses or Gains, and Costs, expressed in Canadian Dollars, which such party incurs as a result of the liquidation of a Terminated Transaction pursuant to Section 5.2.

 “Strike Price” means the price to be paid for the purchase of the Product pursuant to an Option.

+“Taxes” means any and all ad valorem (including but not limited to any applicable provincial sales, excise or similar taxes), property, occupation, severance, generation, first use, conservation, Btu or energy, transmission, utility, gross receipts, privilege, sales, use, consumption, excise, lease, transaction, and other taxes or, governmental charges, licenses, fees, permits and assessments, or increases therein, other than GST and taxes based on excess profits, net income or net worth.

 “Terminated Transaction” has the meaning set forth in Section 5.2.

 “Termination Payment” has the meaning set forth in Section 5.3.